Gomphrena haageana 'Strawberry'

 Does it attract pollinators?

-Can I grow it in containers?
+Can it be grown in containers?